 Financial advice packages

-Betterment has straightforward pricing on two different levels of service for investment accounts – Betterment Digital and Betterment Premium.
+Betterment has straightforward pricing on two different levels of service — Betterment Digital and Betterment Premium.

 Betterment Digital is 0.25% annually and no account minimum.
 You’ll have access to Betterment’s online tools and resources, and once you hit $2 million in your account, these fees drop to 0.15%.

-Betterment Premium is 0.40% annually and there is a $100,000 account minimum.
+Betterment Premium is 0.40% annually, and there is a $100,000 account minimum.
 This plan comes with unlimited access to Betterment’s Certified Financial Planners.
-These advisors are fiduciaries and are there for advice on accounts held inside and outside of Betterment.
-And if your balance hits $2 million, Premium fees drop to 0.30%.
+These advisors are fiduciaries and can offer advice on accounts held both in and outside of Betterment.
+When your balance hits $2 million, Premium fees drop to 0.30%.

 If you’re researching different brokerages, how Betterment directly compares to other online brokerages is worth knowing.
 So, I’m going to tell how it stacks up to two of the most popular options…